NOPEEEEEEEEEEEE/NOPEEEEEEEEEEEE.github.io/nopeee-site/content/Rabbithole/PepiRenderer/index.md

 ### UI System Porting

 The UI system was initially implemented in OpenGL(by another programmer in our team).
-I ported this system to DX12, keeping all its functionality intact.
+I ported this complex system to DX12, keeping all its functionality intact.

 ![alt text](../PepiRenderer/UI_ed.png)

 ### Mesh Instancing

 The renderer makes use of instanced rendering, allowing to renderer all the identical meshes in one single draw call.
+Great for particle systems, but also great for RTS games that have a bunch of identical meshes.

 ![alt text](../PepiRenderer/Particles.gif)